Joe Abeywickrama: Personal life

-Abeywickrama was born on 22 June 1927 in Lellopitiya, Ratnapura, Sri Lanka and grew up in a rural area.
-He was the eldest of four children.
+Abeywickrama was born on 22 June 1927 in Lellopitiya, Ratnapura, Sri Lanka (at that time British Ceylon) and grew up in a rural area.
+He was the eldest of four children, with two sisters, Nanda Abeywickrama and Missie Abeywickrama, and a brother, Allan Abeywickrama.
 His surroundings instilled in him a strong appreciation of nature and hard work.
-His father was a close companionship with John D'oyly, where Joe got his name.
+His father had a close friendship with John D’Oyly, from whom Abeywickrama received his name, “Joe.”